 And has no action to perform.

 Now we are half-way through the text.
-The essential teaching has already been given.
-In the second half further elucidation and clarification will be lovingly dispensed:
+The essential teaching has already been given and the text could end here.
+However, in the second half further elucidation and clarification will be lovingly dispensed:

 16. दृश्यवारितं चित्तमात्मनः ।